mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 }
 {% endprism %}

-Whenever we emit an event, we need to define a corresponding method on our parent Vue instance to handle it.
-In this case, we'll set the photo string back to an empty one, and our active filter index to zero.
+By now you probably remember that, whenever we $emit an event, we must define a corresponding method on our parent Vue instance to handle it.
+In this case, we'll set the `photo` string back to an empty one, and our `activeFilterIndex` to zero.

 {% prism js  %}
 // Inside the parent Vue instance